roryquennev/Elk-Stack-Project/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the Ansible control node and follow the steps below:
+- SSH into the Jump-Box-Provisioner and access the Ansible control node
   - Run `sudo docker start <container_name>` followed by `sudo docker attach <container_name>`
-  - *if you have forgotten the container run `sudo docker container list -a`
+  - *if you have forgotten the container's name run `sudo docker container list -a`
 - Copy the playbook (.yml) file to /etc/ansible
 - Update the hosts file (same directory) to include the virtual machines by their internal IP and their respective server grouping
   - Use the command: